 Treatment can help to control or eliminate the symptoms of irritable bowel syndrome.
 The overall treatment goal for people living with irritable bowel syndrome is to control symptoms to a degree that allows them to feel better and live the most normal, healthy and active lives possible.

 The most effect treatment plans include a multifaceted approach.
-One facet of ...Irritable bowel syndrome Treatments
+One facet of treatment is dietary. ...Irritable bowel syndrome Treatments

 Some of the possible treatments listed in sources for treatment of Irritable bowel syndrome may include: